woaierxu/Diff-ESSPIL/README.md

-# Diff-ESSPIL
+# RNCL
-This is the code of artical: "Diff-ESSPIL: Diffusion-Based Edge-Soft-Sensitive Perception Inheritance Learning for Semi-Supervised Medical Image Segmentation"
+This is the code of artical: "Refinement-based Noise-Conditioned Learning for Semi-Supervised Medical Image Segmentation"

 Code coming soon！